Antonia Niedermaier: Canyon–SRAM

 Later in 2023, Niedermaier competed at the 2023 Giro Donne, her first UCI Women's World Tour event.
 She won the fifth stage of the Giro Donne, the queen stage of the race, after attacking on the penultimate climb, around 25 km from the finish.
 After the stage, she moved up to second in the race's general classification, and was leader of the young rider classification.
 She abandoned the race the following day following a crash with Urška Žigart.

-Niedermaier won the women's under-23 time trial event at the 2023 UCI Road World Championships.
+Niedermaier won the women's under-23 time trial event at both the 2023 UCI Road World Championships and 2024 UCI Road World Championships.

 In 2025, Niedermaier won the young rider classifications at the UAE Tour Women and Itzulia Women.
 Later that year, she extended her contract with to the end of the 2028 season.
 In July, she finished 5th overall in the Giro d'Italia Women and won the young rider classification, having worn the Maglia Bianca for the entire race.

+In 2026, Niedermaier finished 2nd overall at the 2026 Giro d'Italia Women, behind winner Demi Vollering.
+She performed strongly throughout the race, finishing in the top 5 on four stages.
+She performed strongly at the Tour de France Femmes, with Cycling News praising her performance after she finished 4th overall and won the young rider classification.